 Enter the human, late into this epic voyage played out over billions of years.

 Humanity is no different from any other species in having complete interdependence on the species around us for our evolution.
 We exist and thrive only through the grace that allows our fellow species which sustain us to do the same.
 An example is our lungs, adapted to utilise the oxygen produced by other living things.
 Our lungs would not have evolved as they are without plants changing the composition of the earth's atmosphere, then producing clean breathable air down the millennia.
 We inhale as others exhale, sharing breath, sharing life.
 In this and many other ways, the line is blurred between the living systems which support our existence and our existence itself.
 A sense, a stomach, a lung, they only make sense as part of or in response to an environment.
-We are because they are.
-What we are is because of what they are, fellow strands in the web of life.
+We are because they are, shaped by what we all are, fellow strands in the web of life.

 We should be under no illusions about the condition of life on this planet in comparison to even recent history.
 Every major living system in the world is in decline as a result of the way we live.
 The species of the earth are undergoing extinctions at many times the historical rate.
 The rise of humankind is quickly becoming one of the great periodic calamities to befall life, a mass extinction event.
 We affect this world on an astonishing scale, diminishing this shared space for the other species of this world, affecting their freedom, joy, ability to thrive or even exist.
 The sum total of individual human actions is doing this, on a scale so catastrophic that we are substantially reducing the vibrancy of the processes which gave us life, evolution itself.